trillium-rs/trillium/docs/src/architecture.md

 It is the author's opinion that async rust web frameworks still have a lot of exciting exploration left in the near future.
-Instead of offering one solution as the best, myco offers a playground in which you can experiment with alternatives.
+Instead of offering one solution as the best, trillium offers a playground in which you can experiment with alternatives.
 I want it to be painless to plug in an alternative router, or a different http logger, or anything else you can imagine.